LoganGerber/Website/README.md

 Repository for my personal website.

-Copyright © 2019-present, Logan Gerber.
+All source files in this Repository are Copyright © 2019-present, Logan Gerber.
 All Rights Reserved.